Statement of Acknowledgement

 Dental clinics are available by phone from 8:30am – 4:30pm, Monday to Friday.

-If a clinic is closed for some reason e.g. staff training, school holidays or refurbishment, a recorded message will let you know when the clinic will reopen and/or give you another number to call in an emergency.
+If a clinic is closed for some reason e.g. staff training, school holidays or refurbishment, a recorded voice message will let you know when the clinic will reopen and/or give you another number to call in an emergency.

 Adults - if you phone your closest dental clinic, staff will first assess your dental situation by asking you some questions.